“There is no economic world.”

 But this ambiguity of what ‘Dao’ means is precisely what Lao Tzu addresses in his next paragraphs.
 We can think of the Dao not as a thing, but as a sort of contentless origin story or answer-that-doesn’t-answer which lets us forsake metaphysical debates in order to focus on more important things.
 Lao Tzu doesn’t care about questions like ‘where do we come from’ or ‘what is the world made of’ or ‘what is the meaning of life’.
 Instead he uses the (non-)idea of the Dao to ‘unask’ (无/無) such questions—this is why Lao Tzu’s philosophy is non-correlationist, which is what makes it so interesting.
 Again, if we don’t think of the Dao as a ‘thing’, we are left with the world just as it was before—but without reducing it to philosophical abstractions.
 There is no distinction between the ‘world’ we experience and the ‘real’ world, because everything is (in the last instance) the Dao, and ‘Dao’ doesn’t mean anything.
 It’s a kind of tautology, though one made according to radical immanence rather than from a transcendent logical schema (X = X).
 Put in less abstract terms: the Dao is not unthinkable, but infinitely thinkable—it’s not imaginable or visualizable because it’s such a fundamental component of all our cognition that it’s impossible to isolate the Dao in order to analyze it on its own.

 Conversely, if we do think of the Dao as a thing, it becomes amenable to metaphors such as ‘mother’.
 This is the Daoism that most people are familiar with—a religion.
 The Dao becomes a transcendental, unknowable deity-like abstraction.
 Lao Tzu does not necessarily denigrate the use of Daoism in this way (as philosophy).
 In fact, he hints that one cannot exist without the other.
-To Lao Tzu the interesting thing to focus on is how these two uses of the Dao (thing vs. non-thing; unthinkable vs. infinitely thinkable; transcendence vs. radical immanence) interact with one another: “The (re)doubling of this mystery is of many profundities the door.”
+What interests Lao Tzu is how these two uses of the Dao (thing vs. non-thing; unthinkable vs. infinitely thinkable; transcendence vs. radical immanence) interact with one another: “The (re)doubling of this mystery is of many profundities the door.”
 So I hope it’s clear that I’m not a mystic.
 Nor am I, à la E.F.
-Schumacher, advocating a ‘Daoist Economics’—I’m saying that economics already is Daoism, in that both seek a mode of thinking that is non-philosophical through the use of philosophical discourses as material.
+Schumacher, advocating a ‘Daoist Economics’—I’m saying that economics already is Daoism, in that both seek a mode of thinking that is non-philosophical.
 Nevertheless, there is a fundamental asymmetry here: just as it’s impossible to infer the richness of Lao Tzu’s thought by listening to hippies talking about Yin and Yang, I claim that there’s a similar disjunction between writing ‘about’ economics and writing in economics—though the former is overrepresented, especially on the internet, and most non-economists don’t know there’s a difference.
-The next section critiques the anti-economic philosophy in vogue since the financial crisis.
+The next section critiques the anti-economic philosophy in vogue since the financial crisis in order to make this difference manifest.

 §4.
 Against Philosophy ‘of’ Economics ‒ A Reply to Critics

 There is really no such thing as philosophy of economics.
 At best there are only philosophical accounts of epistemological questions insofar as they relate to economics.
 Of course, academia is replete with theories ‘about’ capitalism, but these overwhelmingly take the form of simply incorporating new phenomena into pre-existing (often Marxist) concepts—surely a degenerating research programme, which typically ignores economics altogether.
 Hence it is the ‘of’ (or the ‘about’) that is most important in any philosophy of economics: any worthwhile account of how economics works must be able to speak of economics in its own terms, without overcoding it through concepts.
-The closest anyone has come to this is the community of economics bloggers, much of whose efforts is spent ‘debunking’ mainstream economic theories, in favor of a focus on institutions or just more complicated math.
+The closest anyone has come to this is the community of economics bloggers, quite a few of whom aim to ‘debunk’ mainstream economic theories, in favor of a focus on institutions or just more complicated math.
 In this section I will argue that most of the problems these bloggers identify can be attributed to philosophical ways of thinking, and that any critique of economics must break with the structure of philosophy entirely.

 Economics is presented by such accounts as the correlationist discipline par excellence: economic models, as grids of variables’ relations with respect to one another, are imposed upon the world; a good model is therefore one whose internal relations match (or at least reliably approximate) those of the actual objects being studied.
 My claim is that this is misleading, not to mention inappropriately abstract.
 The main problem of viewing the role of economic models this way is that if their usefulness is judged by their correlation to the world, but the very purpose of making these models is to gain information about the world, where do we get a secure idea of the world by which we can judge our models?
 UnlearningEcon exactly hits upon this (thoroughly philosophical) problem when he suggests: “economists often assume their theories when interpreting reality, rendering many of their arguments circular.”
 If this is so, then it is absurd to imagine that economic models can find anything more than what they’re looking for—like the bed of Procrustes, everything that doesn’t fit at the outset is cut away.
 UnlearningEcon offers the following counterpoint: